We are T.J. & Rochelle Scott and Family

 This verse was brought to life during our first mission trip from the USA to Ometepe Island, Nicaragua in 2009.

 Since then, we have focused much of our time raising a blended family of six children in the USA and working in secular jobs, while at the same time, leading a bunch of mission trips (both through our NJ-based church and subsequent personal trips).
 We now reside in Florida, yet still have pledged our spiritual and financial support to several families on Ometepe, through full-time, resident missionaries and the use of online resources to communicate, evaluate and monitor our progress.

 We have witnessed the full spectrum of joy and grief through the lives of those impacted by our commitment.
 These experiences have strengthened our faith in Jesus, and reinforced our calling to a permanent ministry, initially starting on a part-time basis.
-One Body Global Ministries and our affiliation with Commission Ministers Network to assist us with international credentials, administrative support and fundraising is what resulted from this calling.
+One Body Global Ministries is what resulted from this calling.

 Part of living our fullness in Christ includes constructing a permanent presence on Ometepe Island, Nicaragua on land we already own to serve the countless needs of the impoverished men, women and children in Nicaragua — and just steps away from other full-time missionaries.

 One overwhelming need on Ometepe is for locals to learn English.
 While on our 2017 visit to Ometepe, we and three of our children worked in a classroom with 30+ students who were eager to listen to our voices and to learn English.
-This NOW is a part of the curriculum offered by our ministry.
+This NOW is a key pillar offered by our ministry.